The Lennox & Addington County Autism Network is a volunteer, parent-led support group for all individuals and their loved ones with exceptionalities.

-We support our local community and agencies to provide resources, support and information for those who need it.
+Our mission is to provide full transparency as we support our local community, fellow agencies and partners to provide resources, support and information for those in need.

 My name is Mandy Stapley, I reside in the Town of Greater Napanee.
 I am a single mother to my son, Hank, who lives with severe autism (non-verbal) or otherwise known as Autism Spectrum Disorder (ASD).

 Hank’s birth was “normal,” full-term no complications and considered natural.

 I quickly sought a referral to a Paediatric doctor when Hank was nearing 18-months old.
 I had a strong feeling he wasn’t meeting typical milestones for children of his age.

 It was a long and difficult journey, that left me feeling like I was navigating blindly.
 I felt helpless, scared, alone, defeated and like a failure as a mother.